emaginebr/Avachat/README.md

 ---

-## 📄 Licença
+## 📄 License

-Este projeto está licenciado sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ---

-## 🌐 Acesse
+## 🌐 Live

 🔗 [https://weboochat.com](https://weboochat.com)

 ---

-## 🙌 Contribuição
+## 🙌 Contribution

-Pull requests são bem-vindos!
-Sinta-se livre para sugerir melhorias ou reportar bugs.
+Pull requests are welcome!
+Feel free to suggest improvements or report bugs.